MobleyLab/FreeSolv/README.md

 The database consists of a .tar.gz file containing:
 * `database.txt`: A semicolon delimited text file containing compound IDs, SMILES, IUPAC names or similar, experimental values and uncertainties, calculated values, DOIs for references, and notes.
 Format described in the header
-* `database.pickle`: Python pickle file containing the same database, with some extra fields as well (notably, 'groups', which provides functional groups for the compounds as assigned by checkmol)
+* `database.pickle`: Python pickle file containing the same database, with some extra fields as well including 'groups', which provides functional groups for the compounds as assigned by checkmol), PubChem compound IDs, calculated enthalpies of hydration, some experimental enthalpies of hydration (from ORCHYD), and components of the enthalpy of hydration and hydration free energy (as described in our forthcoming paper, to be linked here soon).
 * `groups.txt`: Functional groups for compounds as assigned by checkmol.
 Semicolon delimited.
 First field is compound ID, second field is compound name, and subsequent fields are functional groups.
 * `iupac_to_cid.pickle, smiles_to_cid.pickle`: Python pickle files containing conversion of IUPAC name to compound id and SMILES string to compound id, stored in dictionaries
 * Structure files: